BIOLOGY FOR LIFE

 Inferential Statistics

-Inferential statistics are mathematical calculations performed to determine if the results from your sample of data are likely due to chance or are a true representation of the population.
-Inferential statistics are used to determine the probability of chance alone leading to your sampled results.
+Inferential statistics are mathematical calculations performed to determine the probability of observing a certain result.
+Inferential statistics are used to assess how likely the results from a smaller sample are a true representation of the larger population.
 More about inferential statistics is available here.

 Common descriptive statistics used in IB Biology are: